askap-vast/vast-pipeline/docs/quickstart/configuration.md

 ## .env File

-The `.env` file contains various top-level settings that apply to Django, authentification and the running of the pipeline itself.
+The `.env` file contains various top-level settings that apply to Django, authentication and the running of the pipeline itself.
 Shown below is the [`.env.template`](https://github.com/askap-vast/vast-pipeline/blob/master/webinterface/.env.template){:target="_blank"} file which is provided to be able to copy in step 3 above.

 !!! example ".env.template"